alisonbarbee/R_Group_Project/README.md

 ## *The Data*

 This data was pulled from tidy Tuesday.
-The files include locations, brightness, and a few other metrics of Australian wildfires recorded by NASA over two weeks at the end of 2019 and start of 2020.
+The data files that were used for the maps include locations, brightness, and a few other metrics of Australian wildfires recorded by NASA over two weeks at the end of 2019 and start of 2020.

 There are also files on rainfall and temperature collected at weather stations around Australia.

+Rainfall data was sourced from weather stations in:
+  Subiaco, Sydney, Melbourne, Brisbane, Canberra, and Adelaide

+Temp min/max data was sourced from:
+  BoM Climate Data Online

 ## *Australian Wildfires*